Episodic Multi-armed Bandits: Acknowledgement

+We compare FeedBAL with two algorithms.
+The first one is UCB1 \cite{auer}, whose arms are sequences of actions with maximum length $l_{\max}$, where only the last action is $stop$.
+UCB1 chooses an arm at the beginning of each episode, selects actions according to the chosen arm, and updates only the empirical cumulative gain of the chosen arm at the end of the episode.
+The second one is a variant of UCB1, which we call UCB1-V. At the end of each episode, UCB1-V updates the empirical cumulative gains of all arms whose terminal rewards are observed (we call these updates virtual updates).
+For instance, if UCB1-V chooses the arm that corresponds to the sequence with $l$ $cont$ actions followed by $stop$, then it updates the empirical cumulative gains of all arms that correspond to the sequences with $j$ $cont$ actions followed by $stop$ for all $j \leq l$.

+In simulations, we set \revn{$l_{\max}=10$, $p_t = 0.8 / \sqrt{t}$, $\beta=0.9$, $\sigma^2_c=0.1$, $\sigma^2_r=0.1$, $\delta=0.01$, $\sigma = \sqrt{0.2}$, and $n=20000$.} Since the benchmark is optimal, we plot the regrets of all algorithms averaged over $1000$ runs against the benchmark.
+From the results given in Figure \ref{fig_result}, we observe that FeedBAL incurs very small regret and significantly outperforms UCB1 and UCB1-V. The superior performance of FeedBAL comes from the fact that it is able to adapt the action selections based on the feedbacks observed during an episode.

-S-MAB is related to various existing classes of MAB with large action sets.
-These include combinatorial bandits \cite{cesa2012combinatorial,gai2010learning,gai2012combinatorial}, combinatorial semi-bandits \cite{kveton2015tight}, matroid bandits \cite{kveton2014matroid}, and bandits in metric spaces \cite{kleinberg2008multi}.
+eMAB is related to various existing classes of MAB with large action sets.
+These include combinatorial bandits \cite{cesa2012combinatorial,gai2012combinatorial}, combinatorial semi-bandits \cite{kveton2015tight}, matroid bandits \cite{kveton2014matroid}, and bandits in metric spaces \cite{kleinberg2008multi}.
 In these works, at each time, the learner (simultaneously) chooses an action tuple and obtains a reward that is a function of the chosen action tuple.
-Unlike these works, in S-MAB actions in a round are chosen sequentially, and the previously chosen actions in a round guide the action selection process within that round.
-The differences between S-MAB and these various classes of MAB are given in Table \ref{table:compcomb}.
+Unlike these works, in eMAB actions in an episode are chosen sequentially, and the previously chosen actions in an episode guide the action selection process within that episode.